rokuk/NetSeeDF/README.md

 ## Limitations
 - The software is still in development and currently supports only a limited number of NetCDF file structures.
 - Limited coordinate systems are implemented.
 Rotated pole grid (rlat, rlon) and grid reference systems (easting, northing) are not supported yet.
-- Only 3D variables can be plotted on a map
 - Showing map background (OpenStreetMap tiles) requires an internet connection

 ## Development
-NetSeeDF is written in Python 3.13
+NetSeeDF is written in Python 3.13.
-- Install the required packages in `requirements.txt`
+- Install the required packages in `requirements/base.txt`
-- To make the map work offline, install the package `offline_folium` and run `python -m offline_folium` when online.
-If needed, change the path where `offline_folium` files were downloaded in [netseedf.spec](netseedf.spec)
-- Build the app for Windows with `pyinstaller netseedf.spec`
+- Run `src/main/python/netseedf/main.py`

 ## License